Tommy Orange: Inspiration for There There

 Orange has said that his inspiration for There There came in a single moment.
-He was working at the time in a digital storytelling booth at the Native American Health Center and also at a non-profit founded by the University of California/Berkeley called Story Center.
+At the time, he was working in a digital storytelling booth at the Native American Health Center and also at a nonprofit founded by the University of California, Berkeley, called Story Center.
 His roles were to record oral stories and to staple and make copies of grants, burning sage, and sending them off with a prayer.
-This work led him to realize that the stories of urban Natives needed to be heard, especially by other urban Natives so they would be able "to see their own stories reflected in a bigger way."
+This work led him to realize that the stories of urban Natives needed to be heard, especially by other urban Natives so they would be able "to see their own stories reflected in a bigger way".
 Orange said that "Native people are pretty invisible" and he wanted to tell a story about a community that people knew too little about.
 He believes that hearing a story similar to one's own is powerful and helps people to feel that they exist, and belong to a real community.
 Orange has said that feeling out of place makes it harder to be a strong human being.
 It was his goal to expand the range of what it meant to be Native.

 Awards and nominations

 Orange received the John Leonard Prize in 2018, which is awarded for an author’s first book in any genre.
 In 2019, he received the PEN/Hemingway Award, which is dedicated to first-time authors of full-length fiction books, and the American Book Award, denoting "an outstanding literary achievement".

-There There also received nominations for various other recognitions, including the Andrew Carnegie Medal for Excellence in Fiction, the Pulitzer Prize for Fiction, the Audie Award for Multi-voiced Performance, and two from Goodreads Choice Awards: Best Fiction and Best Debut Goodreads Author.
+There There also received nominations for other recognitions, including the Andrew Carnegie Medal for Excellence in Fiction, the Pulitzer Prize for Fiction, the Audie Award for Multi-voiced Performance, and two from Goodreads Choice Awards: Best Fiction and Best Debut Goodreads Author.
+It was selected by the American Library Association as a Notable Book in 2025.

+Wandering Stars was longlisted for the 2024 Booker Prize.

+October 2025, Tommy Orange was awarded a MacArthur Foundation Fellowship, popularly known as the MacArthur Foundation's "Genius Awards."

+Personal life

+Orange lives in Oakland, California, with his wife, Kateri, and his sons, Felix and Solomon.